Red Potato Salad

 Whisk that together until creamy and smooth:

-I recommend “waxy potatoes,” like red potatoes or yukon gold, over the starchy ones like russet.
+The best kind of potato to use for potato salad is any of the “waxy potatoes,” like red bliss potatoes or yukon gold, over the starchy ones like russet.
 They hold up better, whereas russets can fall apart into mush.

-Slice (or chunk) some red potatoes and put them in a big pot.
+Slice (or chunk) some red skin potatoes and put them in a large pot.
 How I cut them totally depends on my mood, and both work great.

 Next add a couple tablespoons of salt to the water: